cmu-delphi/covidcast-modeling/intervention_mobility/reports/00_initial_exploration.md

 * Cumulative 7-day average case count, per 100,000 and Cumulative 7-day average case count have almost exact same pattern of correlation with the future mobility, these signals are most correlated with 37-day-forwarded mobility signal.

-* The adjusted doctor visit signal is most correlated with 78-day-forwarded mobility signal, whereas the unadjusted doctor visit signal is most correlated with 50-day-forwarded mobility signal
+* The adjusted doctor visit signal is most correlated with 87-day-forwarded mobility signal, whereas the unadjusted doctor visit signal is most correlated with 87-day-forwarded mobility signal

-* The 7-day average death case count signal is most correlated with 30-day-forwarded mobility signal and 100-day-forwarded mobility signal.
+* The 7-day average death case count signal is most correlated with 47-day-forwarded mobility signal.

 ```r